The Newfoundland Interior

 Also interested in establishing contact with the Beothuk was William Epps Cormack (1796-1868).
 Born in Newfoundland and educated in Scotland, Cormack decided to explore the interior.
 Guided by a Mi'kmaq, Joseph Sylvester, he set off from Smith Sound, Trinity Bay, on 5 September 1822, and reached St. George's Bay – exhausted – on 4 November.
 He failed to meet any Beothuk, but his expedition is now seen as one of the most important in the exploration history of Newfoundland.

-So far as is known, Cormack was the first European to cross the island.
+So far as is known, Cormack was the first person of European descent to cross the island.
 Trained as a scientist, he made close observations of the flora and fauna, noted geological formations, and recorded the information he obtained from the Mi'kmaq – for instance, their use of the interior, and their travel routes.

 Cormack's Narrative of a Journey across the Island of Newfoundland in 1822 was first published in the Edinburgh Philosophical Journal (1823-24) and later expanded into a book.
 This work contained the first geological map of any part of Newfoundland, and the details of all he had seen and experienced.
 It has been called "the undisputed classic of Newfoundland travel."
 (Story 1976).
 For many years, the Narrative was one of very few sources of information about the interior, and therefore had considerable influence.
 Some of his place names survive – Mount Sylvester, Serpentine Lake, George IV Lake and Jameson's Hills.